CaesarXInsanium/Learning_C_CXI/README.md

 ## Algorithms in C

-I hope to be able to add Notes on Algorithms
+~I hope to be able to add Notes on Algorithms~
+This is a separate repository.

 ## Practical C

-IDK
+I will be practicing using other projects.